lucas874/visual-swarm-protocol-editing/README.md

 ## Known Issues

 - It is possible to drag a transition going from output to input, but it will create a transition in the opposite direction.
 - Transitions and labels may overlap with nodes.
-The problem can be solved by dragging nodes away from each other.
+The problem can be solved by dragging nodes away from each other, or dragging labels.
-- It is not possible to move edges.

-## Release Notes

-This version is only meant for testing.

-### 0.2.0

-Added the possibility of movable edges.
-Create handles and drag edges, to create a simpler overview of the diagram.

-### 0.1.0

-The initial release of extension for testing purposes.